-Agenda Item No Item Ward(s) Decision (1) To endorse the EDI Strategy 2024-28 and Corporate Anti-Racism Action Plan (as detailed within Appendices A and B of the report).
-(2) To endorse signing up to the UNISON Anti-Racism Charter and London Council Anti-Racism Statement (as detailed within paragraph 3.2.15 of the report) as tools that will further complement the Council's ambitions and commitment around anti-racism.
-Eligible for call-in: Yes Deadline for submission of call-in: 6pm on Monday 15 April 24 8.
-Sudbury Town Neighbourhood Forum Application for Neighbourhood Forum Status Northwick Park; Sudbury; Wembley Central the consultation undertaken on designation of the Sudbury Town Eligible for call-in: Yes Deadline for submission of call-in: 6pm on Monday 15 April 24
+- (1) To endorse the EDI Strategy 2024-28 and Corporate Anti-Racism Action Plan (as detailed within Appendices A and B of the report). - (2) To endorse signing up to the UNISON Anti-Racism Charter and London Council Anti-Racism Statement (as detailed within paragraph 3.2.15 of the report) as tools that would further complement the Council's ambitions and commitment around anti-racism.

+8. Sudbury Town Neighbourhood Forum Application for Neighbourhood Forum Status